The Best Remote Jobs to Watch Out for in 2022

 Average annual income: Payscale varies among companies

 According to a leading recruitment platform report in 2021, nonprofits are another fast-growing industry in the remote job sector.
-Nonprofits center around fundraising planning, securing financial support and creating events for donors.
+Charities are desperate to onboard specialists who can work on fundraising, donor events, and impactful awareness campaign.

-Moreover, popular nonprofit job roles include grant writer or grant maker, community outreach manager, and fundraising planner.
-There is so much potential and growth in nonprofits, not to mention that you’re also helping their beneficiaries.
+Besides, popular nonprofit job roles include grant writer or grantmaker, community outreach manager, and fundraising planner.
+There is so much potential and growth in nonprofits, not to mention the purpose one can find in serving society.

-Jobs for translators are in particularly great demand.
+Jobs for translation are in particularly great demand.
 Interpreter and translator jobs are expected to grow by 20% between 2019 and 2029, the US Bureau of Labor Statistics says.

-This could be a ticket to a promising remote work career for anyone who is bilingual or interested in learning other languages.
+This could be a ticket to a promising remote work career for anyone who is good at languages or is determined to perfect their language ability.

 About Deskimo (YCS21)

 Empowering the paradigm shift in hybrid work is at the heart of Deskimo’s mission.
-Deskimo (YCS21) helps businesses and teams transform their workplace policies to become more productive, collaborative, and cost-effective.
-With operations in Hong Kong, Singapore and Indonesia, Deskimo provides integrated workplace solutions – a Workspace Access Platform (WAP) and Workplace Management System (WMS) – to help management and team leaders boost team productivity (5 annual days per employee), improve employee engagement (by 7x), and cut office costs (by 20%).
+The company helps businesses and teams transform their workplace policies to become more productive, collaborative, and cost-effective.
+With operations in Singapore, Hong Kong, and Indonesia, Deskimo provides integrated workplace solutions – Coworking Space Marketplace and Workplace Management System (WMS) to help management and team leaders boost team productivity (5 annual days per employee), improve employee engagement (by 7 times), and cut office costs (by 20 percent).